20 Obscure Christmas Songs That Don’t Suck

 So this is Christmas, and what have we got?
-The same old songs we’re sick to death of.
-By Sunday, there won’t be a single human alive who won’t scream if they hear yet another rendition of “Jingle Bells” or “Silent Night”… and if we hear that annoying song about the little girl who wants a hippopotamus one more time, we’ll get her one, knowing full well hippos are Africa’s most dangerous animal.
+The same old Christmas songs we’re sick to death of.
+By the time the big day rolls around, there won’t be a single human alive who won’t scream if they hear yet another rendition of “Jingle Bells” or “Silent Night” .. and if we hear that annoying song about the little girl who wants a hippopotamus one more time, we’ll get her one, knowing full well hippos are Africa’s most dangerous animal.

 1. “Carol of the Bells” by The Bird and the Bee